alexjx/klipper_config/README.md

 1. Follow klipper document, edit `~/klipper_config/duet2/mcu.cfg`, ensure mcu serial device path is correct.
 2. Edit `~/klipper_config/printer_base.cfg`.
 Update the settings for your needs.
 3. Update other configurations to meet your needs.
+   1. I'm using E5 for stepper x, since my stepper x is not working.
+   2. I'm using PT1000 for extruder, you might have to change that.
+   3. The bed is an AC powered, you might have to change that by including different bed in `printer_base.cfg`
 4. Follow guide from [KAMP](https://github.com/kyleisah/Klipper-Adaptive-Meshing-Purging) to setup `[exclude_object]` for KAMP.
 5. Update `scripts\generate-belt-tension-graph.sh`, `scripts\generate-shaper-graph-x.sh`, `scripts\generate-shaper-graph-y.sh` to meet your paths.
-6. Measure and update input shaper value for each tool
+6. Measure and update input shaper value for each tool.
+7. Update `~/klipper_config/tool/tools.cfg`.
+The offsets are used for initial tool alignment.
+Configure them to meet your needs.

 ## Usage